kumoru/kumoru-docs.github.io/includes/_accounts.md

 All HTTP requests to Kumoru.io services must be cryptographically signed.
 The Kumoru APIs follow the [Internet Draft](http://tools.ietf.org/html/draft-cavage-http-signatures-05) which describes message signing.
 This is very similar to how [AWS](http://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) signs their requests.

+<aside class="warning">cURL isn't available to interact with the APIs due to the requirement that all requests be signed.</aside>

 As of:

 - Dec 2015: You have as many tokens as you like and tokens do not expire.